webstersx/SwiftChallenges/README.md

 # SwiftChallenges

-It starts with an idea.

-Create a feature branch which includes the Playground file.
-Branch off of that feature to develop your component.

-Notify your fellow contributors.
+1. When you have an idea, create a new multi-page Playground (Swift 2) in ./Playgrounds/
+2. Add a problem description page, and a page for each contributor on a feature branch. e.g. /feature/primes

-Write your code in a class named after your GitHub account.
+3. Create your own branch, e.g. /feature/primes/webstersx and write your code in your Playground page.

-Give Big-O (time and space) for all functions, as best you can.

-Write a function called 'run' which solves the given problem.
+4. When you're finished, create a pull request to merge back into the feature branch.

-When everyone is ready, we start doing pull requests until everyones solution is in the feature branch.
+5. When everyone is finished, finish the feature and merge into develop.

-Write code in the playground to time everyone's GitHubUser.run() command.

-Merge back into main.
+Your solution should solve the problem as described on the decription page.
+Where applicable, identify the Big-O of your solution for time and space.
+Write down your assumptions, explain your implementation We'll figure out the rest as we go!